 Where do survivors come from?
 How do they find their way to Marjorie Kovler Center?

-Survivors come from over 77 (about 60 per year) countries in Africa, Asia, Eastern Europe, Latin America, and the Middle East.
+Survivors have come from over 90 (about 60 per year) countries in Africa, Asia, Eastern Europe, Latin America, and the Middle East.
 Survivors most commonly learn about Kovler Center by word of mouth.
 Attorneys, health care providers, and social service providers also refer survivors to Kovler Center.

 How many clients does the Marjorie Kovler Center serve?

 Kovler Center serves at minimum 350 survivors of torture each year, 75 – 90 of whom, both survivors and family members, are new to Kovler Center.

 Kovler Center serves U.S. citizens who meet the criteria of having been tortured, but only if they were tortured outside of the United States.
 We will assist in the referral of individuals who were tortured in the U.S. or in a country or place under U.S. control.